Home | Contact Us | Phone: 619.227.7802

 ** Introduction to the Water

 Most dogs do not know how to swim.
 If they have no purpose or focus it can be a frantic experience.
-Throwing them in the water can be a dangerous; dogs CAN easily drown.
+Throwing them in the water can be dangerous; dogs CAN easily drown.
 We are in the water with your dog providing hands-on instruction to both you and your dog.
 We want this first experienceto be positive for everyone!
+It usually only takes about ten minutes for dogs to become comfortable with the swim experience.

 ** Pool Safety Training

 Important if you own a pool!
 We will teach your dog how to find the stairs (they need to know where they can exit safely) and that the side of the pool is not a way out.
 An attempt to climb out on the side can result in panic and possible injury.
 This training will increase your dogs confidence in the water and in general!
 This is especaily important in our city of San Diego as we have so many homes with pools.
-It is heart wrenching to hear stories of losing the family pet to a drowning.
+BACK YARD DROWNINGS ARE A PREVENTABLE TRAGEDY.
 Please help us spread the word.
 It usually takes only one session to teach a dog to be safe.

 ** Swimming Lessons for all Ages

 It is best to introduce your dog to the water around 4- 6 months of age.
-We provide a hands-on protocol that will allow your pet to become comfortable in the water , enjoy their swim and provide them with valuable cardio training.
+We provide a hands-on protocol that will allow your pet to become comfortable in the water.
 Young dogs usually do not have the fear that older dogs have which makes it ideal but we can teach any age.
 The saying "you can't teach an old dog new tricks" is definitely not true!
 Swimming is an ideal exercise for our senior citizens with worn out joints and they adapt very quickly!

-20-30 minutes swimming = a long run (extended cardio without the overheating experienced with running on land---promotes a strong, healthy heart and good overall fitness)
+20-30 minutes swimming = a long run (extended cardio without the overheating experienced with running on land.

 Stretching, warm up and cool down